310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Mizusaba %}
-You’ll understand when you see it yourselves, but… Our destination, or rather, the island that you will be restoring—
+You’ll understand when you see it yourselves, but… Our destination, or rather, the island that you will be restoring—[^37]

 That star island, “Hoshijima”, is in immeasurable ruins.
 {% endbubble %}